Liposuction vs Tummy Tuck (Abdominoplasty) For a Flatter Stomach

 what is liposuction

 Liposuction needs local anesthesia, intravenous sedation, or general anesthesia.
-Your surgeon will help make the best decision as to what method of anesthesia to use.
+Your surgeon will help make the best decision as to what method of anesthesia is recommended.
 There are different ways to remove fat cells.
-Depending on your treatment goals and proper areas for fat removal, Dr will choose the right fat removal method during your consultation.
+Depending on your treatment goals and proper areas for fat removal, Dr Doyle will choose the most suitable fat removal method during your consultation.

 Tumescent liposuction

-It is the most popular method of fat extraction.
+It is the most prevalent method of fat extraction.
 Intumescent liposuction is as follows:

-• First, diluted local anesthesia will infuse to reduce discomfort, bleeding, and trauma.
+• First, diluted local anesthesia will be infused to reduce discomfort, bleeding, and trauma.

-• Then, a thin cannula will insert through the incisions to loosen and dislodge excess fat cells from the site using a controlled back-and-forth motion.
+• Then, a thin cannula will be inserted through the incisions to loosen and dislodge excess fat cells from the site using a controlled back-and-forth motion.

-• After that, dislodged fat will suction out of the body using a syringe attached to the cannula.
+• After that, the dislodged fat will be suctioned out of the body using a syringe attached to the cannula.

-• Finally, incisions will stitch after fat removal.
+• Finally, incisions will be stitched after fat removal.

 Vaser Liposuction

-Vaser lipo or ultrasonic liposuction is a recent addition to the field of body sculpting cosmetic surgery.
-In Vaser liposuction, the cannula will energize with ultrasound, making it ultrasonographically charged, and will insert through multiple small incisions.
+Vaser lipo or ultrasonic liposuction is a recent addition to the field of body sculpting in cosmetic surgery.
+In Vaser liposuction, the cannula will be energised with ultrasound, making it ultrasonographically charged, and will be inserted through multiple small incisions.

 Power-Assisted Liposuction

-The stepwise tummy tuck procedure is as below:
+The stepwise tummy tuck (abdominoplasty) procedure is as below:

-Tummy Tuck we’ll do under General anesthesia.
+Tummy Tuck (Abdominoplasty) will be performed under General anesthesia.
 After administration of the anesthetic:

-• The amount of skin to remove will mark before the operation.
+• The amount of skin to be removed will be marked before the operation.

-• An incision will make that spans the entire length of the abdomen.
+• An incision will be made that spans the entire length of the abdomen.

-• After incising, the abdominal skin will lift upwards.
+• After the incision is made, the abdominal skin will be lifted upwards.
 However, your umbilicus remains attached to the underlying abdominal skin.

-• Then, abdominal musculature will reveal with the attached umbilicus.
-The exposed muscle layer will tighten using a running suture.
-Then muscles are brought together into the midline.
+• Then, the abdominal musculature will be revealed with the attached umbilicus.
+The exposed muscle layer will be tightened using a running suture.
+Then the muscles are brought together into the midline.

 • Excess skin will pull downward.
 The original hole will lift along with the skin that lies below this line and gets resected along with the excess skin, and the wound will close.